A248/LibertyBans/CONTRIBUTING.md

 ### Integration tests

-Using `mvn verify` will build and run all tests, including integration tests.
+Using `mvn clean verify` will build and run all tests, including integration tests.
 This is the same command used by the Github Actions workflow (CI).

 The integration tests rely on [MariaDB4j](https://github.com/vorburger/MariaDB4j).
 Sometimes MariaDB4j is a little clumsy; it requires extra setup on MacOS and is not friendly with firewalls.

-If you would prefer not to run the integration tests yourself, simply let the CI take care of it.
+If you would prefer not to run the integration tests yourself, that's fine.
+Simply let the CI take care of it.

 ### Manual testing